Gozaria

-Biggest village in a Gujarat by size and population.

-Gozaria is a town and a gram panchayat in Mehsana district in the Indian state of Gujarat.
+Gozaria is a town and a gram panchayat in the Mehsana district in the Indian state of Gujarat.

 Geography and Climate

 Geography

 Gozaria is located at 23.478126°N 72.56238°E. It has an average elevation of 81 metres (265 feet) above sea level.
 It is approximately 60 km away from the city of Ahmedabad and 32 km from Gandhinagar.
 The area of the Gozaria is around 3 km2 and population in 2001 is 13132.

 Climate

 Gozaria enjoys all types of weather.
 In Summer, it's hot and humid with an average temperature of 44 Degrees with hot sandy winds.
-In Winter, it's 15 degrees and in Monsoon, the average rainfall is about 80 to 90 cm per season.
+In Winter, it's 15 degrees and dry and in Monsoon, the average rainfall is about 80 to 90 cm per season.

 Transport

 Air

-The nearest International airport is Sardar Vallabhbhai Patel International Airport at Ahmedabad, located about 60 km away.
+The nearest international airport is Sardar Vallabhbhai Patel International Airport at Ahmedabad, located about 60 km away.

 Rail

-Gozaria has a Railway station, providing connections to Vijapur and Aambaliyasan.
+Gozaria has a railway station, providing connections to Vijapur and Aambaliyasan.